OPR-group-BNITM/vimop/README.md

 ALL.fasta contains all sequences.
 EBOV.fasta contains ebola virus sequences, LASV Lassa virus and FILO filo virus seqeunces.
 These are the files that are used as mapping filters.
-The file ALL.fasta is also used to create the blast data base.
+The file ALL.fasta is also used to create the blast database.
-Our blast data base is build with the blast version used in the pipeline (see `images/general/general.yaml` in this repository).
+Our blast database is build with the blast version used in the pipeline (see `images/general/general.yaml` in this repository).
 The curated viruses will be shown in their own sections in the report and have segment wise one fasta file, where the consensus sequence with the highest recovery is chosen.
 All other virus targets are added in ALL and